willfindlay/adaptivesec-F2020/journal/03-sept-22nd.md

 ## Object-Level Recombination of Commodity Applications

+This paper was insanely cool --- I think in part because of how visceral it was to see screenshots of actual recombined programs.
+A clear problem that immediately jumped out to me was that of unresolved symbols when linking recombined object files; even with closely related ancestor programs, I would imagine that carelessly recombined object files could still produce a significant number of linker errors.
+I was pleasantly surprised by the simple solution proposed in the paper: simply resolve these linker errors by borrowing from the other parent's object files where necessary.
+This kind of reminded me of the idea of dominant and recessive genes in nature, in that it is possible to have a copy of both variants at the same time.

+It would have been nice to have a bit more information about the specific fitness scripts employed for GNU `sed` and `Dillo`, as well as the overall fitness level of the resultant variants.
+In particular, I am curious whether the generated versions of `sed` possessed some or all of their original functionality.
+It would also be necessary to determine the extent of code coverage for the fitness scripts in order to truly gauge how effectively each fitness script captures the desired functionality of generated applications.
+For example, a fitness script that only captures 40% of desired functionality can only maximally determine that resulting applications are 40% functional.

+By far the coolest part of the paper was the discussion of Quake variants.
+I think the fact that the genetic algorithm was able to *repair* a graphical bug by combining two versions of Quake is an astonishing result.
+A major contributing factor towards these interesting results was the fact that recombination occurred between divergent versions of Quake rather than two linear versions.
+While many free and open source software repositories *do* have two or more divergent forks, it is not necessarily easy to find divergent forks that are both actively and separately maintained.
+Some examples do come to mind, such as Gimp/Glimpse, vi/vim, and several popular variants of GNU Emacs, but in general I believe such cases to be the exception rather than the rule.

 ## Really Cool Project Idea

 - observe the system and automatically generate coarse grained rules that match observed patterns of behavior